Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 - Docker or Podman
 - Kind

-The tests require a running Kind k8s cluster.
-During the tests, a Dynatrace distribution of the OpenTelemetry Collector is deployed on the k8s cluster with configurations as per the Dynatrace documentation page.
+The test requires a running Kind k8s cluster.
+During the test, a Dynatrace distribution of the OpenTelemetry Collector is deployed on the k8s cluster with configurations as per the Dynatrace documentation page.